jdc20181/BeffsMightCalculator/README.md

 #Folders

-Archives: Contains old versions, including the vb.net code
+<a href="https://github.com/jdc20181/BeffsMightCalculator/tree/master/Current">Current</a>: Has the latest files for The DeskTop and Mobile Version.

-Docs: Contains info on Developing BMC, Change logs and The BMC Disclaimer policy
+<a href="https://github.com/jdc20181/BeffsMightCalculator/tree/master/Dev">Dev</a>: Has the Code for the working in progress new version.

-Current: Has the latest files for The DeskTop and Mobile Version.
+<a href="https://github.com/jdc20181/BeffsMightCalculator/blob/master/Docs/README.md">Docs</a>: contains a table of contents for the wiki!

-Dev: Has the Code for the working in progress new version.
+<a href="https://github.com/jdc20181/BeffsMightCalculator/tree/master/Archives">Archives</a>: Contains old versions, including the vb.net code

 #Disclaimer/TOS